top of page

 Serious vs. Non-Serious Adverse Reactions

-An adverse reaction that results in death, is life-threatening, requires or prolongs hospitalization, causes persistent/significant disability, congenital malformation or is considered medically significant.
+| Serious Adverse Reaction | An adverse reaction that results in death, is life-threatening, requires or prolongs hospitalization, causes persistent/significant disability, congenital malformation, or is considered medically significant. | Within 15 calendar days of the Licensed Producer becoming aware of the event. |

-An adverse reaction that does not meet the criteria for a serious reaction.
+| Non-Serious Adverse Reaction | An adverse reaction that does not meet the criteria for a serious reaction. | Must be included in the Annual Summary Report. |

 Mastering the 15-Day Clock: Reporting Serious Adverse Reactions